mrbubble62/RudderReference/README.md

 # Rudder Reference
-Low cost NMEA 2000 compatible rudder reference
+Low cost NMEA 2000 compatible rudder reference.

 ## PGN's sent
-127245 Rudder angle in radians every 250ms
+127245 Rudder angle in radians every 250ms.

 ## Initial calibration via USB serial
-Center the sensor and press 'z' to set zero angle, turn 90 degrees and use the + and - keys to adjust gain
+Center the sensor and press 'z' to set zero angle, turn 90 degrees and use the + and - keys to adjust gain.

 ## Zero setting in vessel
 Center the rudder and from an MFD change the device instance to 200.